Vestibular Schwannoma (Acoustic Neuroma)

 Stereotactic Radiation Therapy

-Fractionated radiation therapy uses the same high energy X-ray beams to treat the tumour but treatment is delivered given in small doses (or fractions) each day over a period of 5-6 weeks.
+Fractionated stereotactic radiation therapy uses the same technique as described above with stereotactic radiation therapy to treat the tumour but treatment is delivered given in small doses (or fractions) each day over a period of 5-6 weeks.

 How effective is radiation therapy?